DETERMINE Trial Treatment Arm 05: Vemurafenib in Combination With Cobimetinib in Adult Patients With BRAF Positive Cancers. (DETERMINE)

 Inclusion Criteria:

-A. Confirmed diagnosis of a malignancy harbouring any actionable BRAF V600 mutation using an analytically validated sequencing technique (result does not need to be confirmed at screening unless not tested within 18 months, in which case, repeat analysis is required).
+A. Confirmed diagnosis of a malignancy harbouring any actionable BRAF V600 mutation using an analytically validated next-generation sequencing method.

-D. Adequate organ function as per haematological and biochemical indices within the ranges shown below.
+D. Adequate organ function as per haematological and biochemical indices within the ranges defined in the protocol.
 These measurements should be performed to confirm the patient's eligibility.

 E. Women of childbearing potential are eligible provided that they meet the following criteria: